 1.02: continued

 Dismissals for Failure to Appear.
-If the Petitioner fails to appear at the hearing, the Presiding Officer shall notify the Petitioner in writing that a default will be entered against him unless within ten days from the date of said notice he files a motion for a rescheduled hearing, and the motion is granted.
+If the Petitioner fails to appear at the hearing, the Presiding Officer shall notify the Petitioner in writing that a default will be entered against him unless within ten days from the date of said notice he or she files a motion for a rescheduled hearing, and the motion is granted.
 In the event a Petitioner fails to appear at the time and place of a granted rescheduled hearing, the appeal shall be dismissed and shall include an explanation of the manner in which dismissals may be vacated.
-Any motions to vacate a dismissal must be in writing, signed by the Petitioner or his Authorized Representative, and directed to the Presiding Officer.
+Any motions to vacate a dismissal must be in writing, signed by the Petitioner or his or her Authorized Representative, and directed to the Presiding Officer.
 Dismissals shall be vacated only for good cause shown.

 Dismissal for Failure to Prosecute.
 The Agency or the Presiding Officer may order dismissal for failure to prosecute in accordance with the provisions of 801 CMR 1.01(7)(g)2.